-The WAVE Foundation has developed a Community Outreach Scholarship Fund to help provide funding to bring our outreach programs to areas schools.
-Each qualifying school will receive an outreach program delivered by the WAVE Foundation.
+The WAVE Foundation has developed a Community Outreach Scholarship Fund to help provide funding to bring our outreach programs to local area schools.
+Each qualifying school will receive three outreach programs delivered by the WAVE Foundation.
 Teachers will be able to choose from different programs aligned with state-standard based curriculum to best supplement their current lessons.
-All programs include live animals such as African Penguins, American Alligators and Epaulette Sharks, with an emphasis on participatory learning activities to reinforce the lessons being taught.
+All programs include live animals such as African Penguins, American Alligators and Coral Catsharks, with an emphasis on participatory learning activities to reinforce the lessons being taught.

 The WAVE Foundation’s overarching goal for the Community Outreach Scholarship Fund is to support the ability of underprivileged elementary and middle schools in the Tri-State area to access the Aquarium’s wildlife resources through our community outreach programs.
 We believe the Aquarium’s resources should be a part of every area child’s experience.

 Outreach scholarship funding is provided by a donation through the WAVE Foundation at Newport Aquarium.
 Applying for the scholarship does not automatically qualify your school to receive funding.
 Funding is granted based on need and other applications received.
 This is not for an entire school and must be classroom based only with a maximum of 30 students.

 Thanks to the Louis & Louise Nippert Foundation, Charles H Dater Foundation and the Haile Foundation, the WAVE Foundation is offering a scholarship to bring our outreach programs to all tri-state area students.
 The Community Outreach Scholarship Fund will provide funding for Tri-State schools with a minimum of 75% free and reduced lunch.

 Applications are now being accepted through May 1, 2018.
 Programs must be booked by May 31, 2018.

 - Program must be completed by May 31, 2018.

 - Schools must have 75% or more of students on the free/reduced lunch program.